JoaTH-Team/JTA/README.md

 </p>

 > [!NOTE]
-> This game is very early in development, so not everything will be final!
+> This game is very early in development, so not everything will be final! <br>
 > Check the [To-Do List](./TODO.md) to see what's planned.

 ---